FAQs

 Is an internship required for Honors?
 Do I have to earn credit for an internship?

 Completing an internship for credit is an optional part of the third year Honors curriculum, not a requirement.
-Honors students must take one 4-credit HON 407 Junior Seminar; students transferring into Honors as juniors must take both HON 360 and HON 407.
+Honors students must earn 12 credits of Honors junior requirements; students who began in HON 101 or 260 must take one 4-credit HON 407 Junior Seminar; students transferring into Honors as juniors must take both HON 360 and HON 407.

 How do I earn Honors internship credit?

-1. Register for HON 404 through the usual MyPSU process.
+1. Register for HON 404 through the usual MyPSU registration hub.

 2. Apply for Honors approval of your proposed opportunity.
 The application opens during priority registration week for the following term; we will accept applications up to the first week of the quarter.